 Eugene Prop Spinners member Gary Weems' Profile Cardinal is seen in flight at the club's Can Do Ranch flying site on a cool, calm day in December 2022.
 Prop Spinners fly control-line planes all year round.
 Flying Lines photo.

 The Eugene Prop Spinners Club is based in Eugene, Ore., and flies regularly at the Can Do Ranch in Junction City, Ore., or (in winter) at Orchard Point Lane County Park at Fern Ridge Lake.
-There also is a flying site in Florence, Ore.
 See Northwest CL Flying Fields for information about the Prop Spinners fields.
 E-mail for information about flying activities and access to the flying sites.

 Mike Denlis,